-INTERNSHIP IN ITALIAN

-This course offers students experience in organizations where knowledge of Italian and the cultures of Italian-speaking countries is relevant: corporations involved in international business, government agencies, health clinics, etc. Prerequisites: Junior or senior standing; an overall G.P.A. of 3.00 or higher; G.P.A. in Italian of 3.30 or higher; sponsorship of a professor and of the organization, agency, or corporation.

-SPECIAL TOPICS ABROAD IN ITALIAN

-Courses in SMU-approved international programs.
-Prior departmental approval required.

-MODERN ITALIAN LITERATURE II
+- ITAL 4185 (1).
+INTERNSHIP IN ITALIAN.
+This course offers students experience in organizations where knowledge of Italian and the cultures of Italian-speaking countries is relevant; corporations involved in international business, government agencies, health clinics, etc. Prerequisites: Junior or senior standing; an overall GPA of 3,000 or higher; GPA in Italian of 3.300 or higher; sponsorship of a professor and of the organization, agency, or corporation. - ITAL 4285 (2).
+INTERNSHIP IN ITALIAN.
+This course offers students experience in organizations where knowledge of Italian and the cultures of Italian-speaking countries is relevant: corporations involved in international business, government agencies, health clinics, etc. Prerequisites: Junior or senior standing; an overall GPA of 3.000 or higher; GPA in Italian of 3.300 or higher; sponsorship of a professor and of the organization, agency, or corporation. - ITAL 4320 (3), 4321 (3).
+SPECIAL TOPICS ABROAD IN ITALIAN.
+Courses in SMUapproved international programs.
+Prior departmental approval required. - ITAL 4322 (3).
+MODERN ITALIAN LITERATURE I. - ITAL 4323 (3).
+MODERN ITALIAN LITERATURE II.
 From the latter half of the 19th Century to World War I. Realism, Decadentism, and the Grotesque.
-Authors studied are Verga, D'Annunzio, Pirandello.
-Prerequisite: ITAL 2401.
+Authors studied are Verga, D'Annunzio, Pirandello, Prerequisite: ITAL 2401. - ITAL 4324 (3).
+CONTEMPORARY ITALIAN LITERATURE.
+Covers the Fascist Period and World War II.

-CONTEMPORARY ITALIAN LITERATURE

-The Fascist Period and World War II.
 Introspection, society and the problem of evil: Moravia, Pavese, Bassani, Buzzati, and Ginzburg.
-Prerequisite: ITAL 2401.

-ITALIAN POETRY SINCE DANTE
+Prerequisite: ITAL 2401. - ITAL 4325 (3).
+ITALIAN POETRY SINCE DANTE.
 Historical survey of works of poetry presented in their original form, from the medieval Dolce Stil Novo to the poetic styles of the twentieth century.
-Prerequisite: ITAL 3357 or permission of instructor.

-ITALIAN AUTHORS From Middle Ages to The Modern Age.

-ITALIAN AUTHORS - CONTEMPORARY Prerequisite: ITAL 2401.

-TUTORIAL FOR JUNIORS AND SENIORS: DIRECTED READINGS AND RESEARCH Directed reading and research in specific literary topics or writers.
-Prerequisite: ITAL 3357 or permission of instructor.

-INTERNSHÌP IN ITALIAN

-This course offers students experience in organizations where knowledge of Italian and the cultures of Italian-speaking countries is relevant: corporations involved in international business, government agencies, health clinics, etc. Prerequisites: Junior or senior standing; an overall G.P.A. of 3.00 or higher; G.P.A. in Italian of 3.30 or higher; sponsorship of a professor and of the organization, agency, or corporation.
+Prerequisite: ITAL 3357 or permission of instructor. - ITAL 4367 (3).
+ITALIAN AUTHORS.
+From Middle Ages to the Modern Age. - ITAL 4368 (3).
+ITALIAN AUTHORS CONTEMPORARY.
+Prerequisite: ITAL 2401. - ITAL 4381 (3).
+TUTORIAL FOR JUNIORS AND SENIORS: DIRECTED READINGS AND RESEARCH.
+Directed reading and research in specific literary topics or writers.
+Prerequisite: ITAL 3357 or permission of instructor. - ITAL 4382 (3), TUTORIAL FOR JUNIORS AND SENIORS: DIRECTED READINGS AND RESEARCH.
+Directed reading and research in specific literary topics or writers.
+Prerequisite: ITAL 3357 or permission of instructor. - ITAL 4385 (3).
+INTERNSHIP IN ITALIAN.
+This course offers students experience in organizations where knowledge of Italian and the cultures of Italian-speaking countries is relevant: corporations involved in international business, government agencies, health clinics, etc. Prerequisites: Junior or senior standing; an overall GPA of 3.000 or higher; GPA in Italian of 3,300 or higher; sponsorship of a professor and of the organization, agency, or corporation.

-Minor in Japanese
+Minor in Japanese (JAPN)

-Required Courses
+Required Courses Credit Hours

-JAPN 2401, 2402, 3311, 3312 One from the following: ARHS 3394 FILM 3359 HIST 3395 JAPN 4381 PLSC 3346 WL 3398
+JAPN 2401, 2402, 3311, 3312 14

+One from the following: 3

+ARHS 3394

+FILM 3359

+HIST 3395

+JAPN 4381

+PLSC 3346

+WL 3398

+17